 If you've already felt significantly better from your Hashi's and just experiencing a flare-up of symptoms, read Dealing with a Hashi's Flare

-and if you're brand new to all of this, read the Start Here page, as it will guide you through all you need to know
+Also, if you're brand new to all of this, read the Start Here page, as it will guide you through all you need to know to help using diet and lifestyle changes to find relief.

 Get MORE inspo!